EYLF Outcomes (Early Years Learning Framework) – Music and Movement

 The EYLF – Early Learning Outcomes

-Read our responses to the early learning outcomes from the Australian Early Years Learning Framework (EYLF) to see how Musical Child contributes.
+We invite you to read our responses to the 5 early learning outcomes from the Australian Early Years Learning Framework (EYLF).

 Outcome 1: Children have a strong sense of identity

-Transitions can be sung: the child who is included in musical activities develops a positive sense of self.
-The act of greeting and/or fare-welling by name enhances each child’s sense of identity.
-Groups of children listening for each other’s names gain a confident sense of who’s in the group.
-They know with whom they belong. e.g Hello Song; Goodbye Song.
+A child who is included in musical activities develops a positive sense of self.
+The act of greeting and/or farewelling by name enhances each child’s sense of personal identity.
+Groups of children listening for each other’s names being sung, gain a confident sense of who’s in the group.
+They know with whom they belong.
+They share a group identity. e.g Hello Song; Goodbye Song.

 There are many songs scattered throughout the Musical Child programs that call for the inclusion of individual children’s names e.g. Ruby Goes High; Clap Handies; Oh Susanna.